Enigmaliser/Enigmaliser/README.md

 👀 I’m interested in Data science/analytics

-🌱 I use Python currently
+🌱 I use Python and C currently

 💞️ I’m looking to collaborate or work on interesting and challenging projects